jameschriswagner/fish_ranges/README.md

 coastal_ecdfs-true-ranges.ipynb

     This code executes a similar process as true_range_limits.ipynb, with the exception that each ECDF is generated with respect to a specific coastline, and surveys are only evaluated with respect to subsets of aquamaps density maps that fall on the matching coast.
 Within this file, coastlines are defined using MEOW.

+coastal_ecdfs-all-ranges.ipynb

+    This is directly analogous to coastal_ecdfs-true-ranges.ipynb, with the exception being that leading and trailing edges are manually determined using the maximum and minimum range estimate across all surveys tracking each individual fish species, again on a specific coastline where that survey actually occurs.